alexru26/AndroidAppTemplate/README.md

 ![logo](https://github.com/user-attachments/assets/fade345f-2d83-4e3a-848f-6e06332c12a0)
 This is a simple template for Android apps that follows best practices.

+## Useful Features
+- UI with Android Compose
+- Library management with Kotlin DSL
+- Modularization
+- Dependency injection with Dagger-Hilt
+- Network calls with OkHttp and Retrofit
+- Local storage with Room
+- Navigation with Navigation Compose

 ## Getting Started
 1. Create a repository that uses this repository as a template
 2. Open the project in Android Studio